2 Introduction to R: Assignment, vectors, functions, strings, and loops

 The above paragraph is made explicit since it is one of the core features of working with an open language like R. Many smart people willingly and actively share their material publicly, so that others can modify and build off of the material themselves.
+See the About Us page for more information on all the contributors to EEB 313.

 2.1 Lesson Preamble